Fertility Medication Reference Guide

 -

 Alcohol.
-The amount of alcohol consumption that puts a fetus at risk is unknown.
-Therefore, the
+The amount of alcohol consumption that puts a

-guidelines recommend the cessation of any alcohol intake throughout the entire pregnancy.
-Alcohol abuse can lead
+of any alcohol intake throughout the entire pregnancy.
+Alcohol abuse can

-to fetal alcohol syndrome or other physical and mental birth defects.
-Arizona Center for Fertility
+lead to fetal alcohol syndrome or other physical and mental birth defects.

-Studies recommends absolutely no alcohol use during the entire pregnancy.
+use during the entire pregnancy.

 -

 Drugs.
-This includes illicit drugs but also certain legal drugs such as herbal and dietary
+This includes illicit drugs but also certain legal

-supplements, prescription drugs, and over the counter drugs.
+over-the-counter drugs.
 Accutane (also known as Isotretinoin) and certain

-psoriasis drugs such as Soriatane are known teratogens (agents which can cause birth defects), especially during
+psoriasis drugs such as Soriatane are known teratogens (agents which can

-the first few weeks of pregnancy.
 You should receive clearance from your healthcare provider before taking any

 medications.